High CO/H2 ratios supports an exocometary origin for a CO-rich debris disk: MCMC posterior/prior distributions

-In Figures \ref{fig:hd131488_posterior}, and \ref{fig:hd110058_posterior} we show the posterior distributions from the MCMC simulations for H$_2$.
-Given that H$_2$ is not detected in either system, the 2d corner plots show upper limits for the H$2$ column density and unconstrained temperature as expected for a non-detection.
+Table \ref{tab:MCMC_priors} gives the priors used in our MCMC simulations.
+In Figures \ref{fig:hd131488_posterior}, and \ref{fig:hd110058_posterior} we show the posterior distributions from the MCMC simulations for H$_2$ and these are also stated in Table \ref{tab:MCMC_results}.
+Given that H$_2$ is not detected in either system, the 2d corner plots show upper limits for the H$_2$ column density and unconstrained temperature as expected for a non-detection.
 Higher temperatures allow for larger column densities as the thermal broadening produces shallower, wider lines which are more difficult to detect than the narrower, deeper lines produced by cold gas.

+For CO, each prior bound was selected to be much larger than the posterior CO distributions found by \citet{brennan_low_2024}.
+The H$_2$ column density priors allow the H$_2$ to be the same as the CO or up to $10^5$ times larger (an order of magnitude larger than an ISM-like abundance).
+This allows for anything between a non-detection and line profiles much larger than those we would expect for a detection.
+The temperature range for H$_2$ was chosen to be smaller to speed up convergence while still being much larger than the CO posterior temperatures.
+Smaller column density ranges were used in test runs and found not to significantly influence the upper limits calculated later.
+We ran each MCMC for 50000 steps with 100 walkers with a burn-in of the first 10\% of the steps and we visually inspected the chains to ensure convergence.

-\section{CO/H$_2$ Ratios for Protoplanetary and Exocometary Belt Gas}
+\section{CO/H$_2$ ratios for protoplanetary and exocometary belt gas}

 The determination of the ages and gas masses of protoplanetary disks is difficult and an active area of research \citep{zhang_rapid_2020}.
 A variety of techniques have been used to determine the gas mass including assuming a gas-to-dust ratio, and assuming ISM-like CO isotopologue ratios to give estimates of the mass of the typically optically thick $^{12}$CO in disks.
 The amount of H$_2$ can be estimated from assuming ISM-like HD to H$_2$ ratios, dust-to-gas ratios, gas/dust kinematics, or through N$_2$H$^+$.